 Accessing third level courses can be more difficult for students from rural areas and especially students from lower socio-economic backgrounds mainly due to cost.
 As most students in rural areas have to move away from home to access third level courses, the cost of third level impacts on the family's incomes more.
 For people in rural areas who are considering a third level course and are maybe returning to college as a mature student there are often barriers such as access to affordable transport.
 A study by Cullinan et el (2013) found that for every 10 kilometres of travel distance, the likelihood that individuals would participate in higher education decreased by 2.7%.

 Therefore, a prospective student living 50 kilometres from a higher education institution is 13.5% less likely to participate in education at this level.

-Barriers such as transport and childcare are very real for people, especially women in rural areas who are hoping to return to education and take up a course or training.
-For women who may have being out of the workforce for a while or never had the opportunity to take up a training course or third level education, community education providers place a lot of emphasis on those essential 1:1 and peer supports, literacy, creating the supportive environment etc. It can be daunting to move from that environment into the higher education arena so recognition of the need for those supports for many learners is essential.
+Community Education is a way of addressing socio-economic inequalities and barriers to social inclusion as it supports people, many of whom are often-early school leavers or are returning to education after a long time, to access education at a local level.
+It helps to address the educational needs of marginalised groups of people who would otherwise be excluded from fully participating in education system but also in society.
+It helps reduce barriers such as transport and childcare that are very real for people, especially women in rural areas who are hoping to return to education and take up a course or training.
+It also helps alleviate some of the anxiety and stress people may feel returning to education or training after a long time, especially if they did not have a good experience first time around.
+Community Education providers place a lot of emphasis on those essential 1:1 and peer supports, literacy, creating the supportive environment etc. It can be daunting to move from that environment into the higher education arena so recognition of the need for those supports for many learners is essential.

-Irish Rural Link are calling for;
+In Budget 2020 Irish Rural Link are calling for;